MIT-LCP/mimic-website/content/mimicdata/datasource.md

 +++

-# How is data recorded in the database?
+# How was the data recorded?

-The data within MIMIC was recorded during routine clinical care and *not* explicitly for the purpose of retrospective data analysis.
+Data within MIMIC was recorded during routine clinical care and *not* explicitly for the purpose of retrospective data analysis.
 This is a key point to keep in mind when analyzing the data.

 # Types of data in the database